jlsnow301/meaningless_code/README.md

 2. The English alphabet was historically reduced due to technological limitations of the printing press.
 Since this is no longer an issue, some of the missing characters are added.
 3. Some letters are removed as redundant, such as 'k' and later "q".
 4. Letters have only one sound.
 There are no variations like "c" in "cat" and "city".

-## Some quirks

-1. Compound consonants.
+5. Unlike IPA, English vowels are intended to sound just as the letter, such as the "e" in "deed".
+6. In most cases, vowels are not combined to create new sounds.
+For instance, "look" uses two o's to prodocue the "ʊ" sound, so look becomes _lʊk_.
+7. Also unlike IPA, compound consonants do not need to become a new letter so long as they are present in the pronunciation of the word.
 The "sh" in "shadow" does not need to become "ʃadow".
 However, the "th" in "thought" _does_ become "ð" because neither t nor h make that sound!
-2. Compound vowels.
-In most cases, vowels are not combined.
-English tends to use compound vowels in order to pronounce letters which are not in the alphabet.
-For instance, "look" uses two o's to produce the "ʊ" sound.